go-gitea/gitea/docs/content/doc/installation/setup.en-us.md

 To set up Gitea with SQLite3, you need to specify the path to the database file.
 If you're running Gitea as a service, this must be an absolute path.
+**If the database file does not already exist, Gitea should be able to create it.**

-For MySQL, PostgreSQL, and Microsoft SQL Server, you need to specify the database server's domain and port, the database name, and the username and password that Gitea will use to access the database.
+For MySQL, PostgreSQL, and Microsoft SQL Server, you need to specify the server address, the database name, and the user credentials that Gitea will use to access the database. **Make sure the user exists on the database server first.**

 ## General Settings